SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 ```

 It's that second sentence that is key for us here.
 Our imported `API_BUSINESS_PARTNER` service is a required service, in `package.json#cds.requires`.
 We saw that in the previous exercise when we [imported the API specification](../03-import-odata-api/README.md#import-the-api-specification).
 It's a required service - but we don't have an external binding for it.
 So via `--with-mocks`, it will be mocked for us.

+> What is an "external binding"?
+Put simply, it is a set of related properties containing information on how and where to connect to a remote (i.e. "external") endpoint.

 This is reflected in another difference in the log output of our invocation of `cds watch`, where we see this additional line: